SKhai77/book-search-engine/README.md

   - Delete saved books
 ```

 - The application is deployed on Heroku.
-Visit by [clicking here](https://skhai77-book-search-68bcdb67366a.herokuapp.com/).
+Visit the live website by [clicking here](https://skhai77-book-search-68bcdb67366a.herokuapp.com/).

 ## Screenshots